Dennis Schröder: Brooklyn Nets (2024)

 On 8 February 2024, Schröder was traded alongside Thaddeus Young to the Brooklyn Nets in exchange for Spencer Dinwiddie.
 On 10 February, Schröder made his Nets debut, putting up 15 points and 12 assists in a 123–103 win over the San Antonio Spurs.

 Golden State Warriors (2024–2025)

-On 15 December 2024, Schröder was traded alongside a 2025 second-round pick to the Golden State Warriors in exchange for De'Anthony Melton, Reece Beekman and three second-round picks.
+On 15 December 2024, Schröder was traded alongside a 2025 second-round pick to the Golden State Warriors in exchange for De'Anthony Melton, Reece Beekman, and three second-round picks.

 Detroit Pistons (2025)

 On 6 February 2025, Schröder was traded to the Detroit Pistons, who also acquired Lindy Waters III and a future second round pick, as part of a five team trade by the Warriors to acquire Jimmy Butler.
 On 21 April, during the first round of the playoffs, Schröder recorded 20 points and three assists in a 100–94 Game 2 win against the New York Knicks.

-Sacramento Kings (2025–present)
+Sacramento Kings (2025–2026)

-On July 7, 2025, Schröder was traded to the Sacramento Kings in a sign-and-trade deal with the Detroit Pistons.
+On July 7, 2025, Schröder was traded to the Sacramento Kings in a sign-and-trade deal with the Detroit Pistons, signing a three-year, $44.4 million contract.
 The deal continued Schröder’s journeyman trajectory, as he joined his tenth team in twelve seasons.
+Schröder made 40 appearances (including 14 starts) for Sacramento during the 2025–26 NBA season, recording averages of 12.8 points, 3.1 rebounds, and 5.3 assists.

+Cleveland Cavaliers (2026)

+On February 1, 2026, Schröder was traded to the Cleveland Cavaliers in a three-team deal involving the Chicago Bulls, sending De'Andre Hunter to the Kings.
+On April 2, during the fourth quarter of a game against the Golden State Warriors, Draymond Green shoved Schröder after the latter hard-fouled LJ Cryer by the back, causing both of them and coach Kenny Atkinson to receive a technical foul.
+Four days later, with James Harden out for a matchup against the Memphis Grizzlies, Schröder was inserted into the starting line-up and recorded a double-double, scoring 22 points and dishing out 11 assists en route to a victory.

+Charlotte Hornets (2026–present)

+On August 20, 2026, Schröder was traded to the Charlotte Hornets in a five-team deal.